hemant4494/AI/Home.md

 * Panel discussion: "Why should Artificial Intelligence be part of Georgia's CS Courses?" at the [Constellations Virtual Computer Science PD Summit](https://hopin.to/events/constellations-virtual-computer-science-professional-development-summit), July 16, 2020 from 2:45 PM to 3:45 PM.
 Panelists are members of the AI4K12 Working Group: Dave Touretzky, Vicki Sedgwick, Kelly Powers, Charlotte Dungan, and Jared Amalog.
 Registration for the Summit is free.

 * Workshop on "Learning Activities for Teaching AI in K-12" at CSTA-2020 virtual conference.
 July 11, 2020.
-Presenters: Sheena, Vaidyanathan, Deborah Seehorn, Kelly Powers, Jared Amalong, Vicky Sedgwick.
+Presenters: Sheena Vaidyanathan, Deborah Seehorn, Kelly Powers, Jared Amalong, Vicky Sedgwick.

 * Birds of a Feather session on "Teaching Ethical AI in High Schools" at the CSTA-2020 virtaul conference.
 July 13.
 Moderated by Deborah Seehorn and Charlotte Dungan.